 One concern investors have shown is the "give back" feature, which donates some profits to charity.
 It's great to see, but some would prefer the money reinvested in Lemonade's growth, and others say that it is irresponsible, as, if a black swan event occurred, payouts could come under pressure, and even with reinsurance, irresponsible management of a risk pool could lead to greater reinsurance costs in the future.

 iRobot (NASDAQ: IRBT) is a robot vacuum cleaner company and a disruptor to the traditional vacuum cleaning market.
 Its most recent quarter beat saw a gap up in the share price, despite supply-chain constraints.
 You can read more about the report and the company here.

 iRobot has a patent portfolio of over 1,500 patents worldwide and has the first-mover advantage over competitors.
 It continues to invest further in research and development to make its vacuum cleaners the gold standard when new iterations of the tech come out.

 iRobot already has a tech advantage that will stretch further, and with a visionary CEO and roboticist in Colin Angle at the helm, this company is still in the early innings of where it can go long-term.

 Are you looking for the right company to kickstart your portfolio?
 Look no further than MyWallSt, where our shortlist of market-beating stocks will take you to the next level.
-Don’t believe us?
-Why not start a free trial today?
+Don't believe us?
+Why not get free access today?